Hamid3DATA/Python/01.08.2023-31.12.2023/API/README.md

 All of these API's were found [here](https://apipheny.io/free-api/)

-Here is a list of "all" avaialble free [API's](https://api.publicapis.org/entries)
+Here is a list of "all" avaialble "free" [API's](https://api.publicapis.org/entries)